hashicorp/terraform/docs/unicode.md

-# How Terraform Uses Unicode
+# How mnptu Uses Unicode

-The Terraform language uses the Unicode standards as the basis of various different features.
-The Unicode Consortium publishes new versions of those standards periodically, and we aim to adopt those new versions in new minor releases of Terraform in order to support additional characters added in those new versions.
+The mnptu language uses the Unicode standards as the basis of various different features.
+The Unicode Consortium publishes new versions of those standards periodically, and we aim to adopt those new versions in new minor releases of mnptu in order to support additional characters added in those new versions.

 Unfortunately due to those features being implemented by relying on a number of external libraries, adopting a new version of Unicode is not as simple as just updating a version number somewhere.
-This document aims to describe the various steps required to adopt a new version of Unicode in Terraform.
+This document aims to describe the various steps required to adopt a new version of Unicode in mnptu.

 We typically aim to be consistent across all of these dependencies as to which major version of Unicode we currently conform to.
 The usual initial driver